matobet/mustech/README.md

 ## Installation

+You can run configuration script by command

+`jboss-cli.bat --file=deploy.cli`
+or
+`jboss-cli.sh --file=deploy.cli`

-You can run configuration script by command <b>jboss-cli.bat(.sh) --file=deploy.cli</b> or manually update appropriate xml file as follows:
+or manually update appropriate xml file as follows:

 ### standalone-full.xml